Saeed1989/marn-mean-web-mobile-boilerplate/README.md

 npm run db:migrate
 ```

-You should be able to see the username and password hash in the `/server/setup/users.json` file.
+You should be able to see the username and password hash in the `/server_apply/setup/users.json` file.
-One admin user id as follows -
+One admin user id as follows -<br/>
-User id: saeed.sharman
+User id: saeed.sharman<br/>
 Password: password1

 ## License